 RPA has been dubbed as the technology with the ability to “take the robot out of the human".
 This is a reference to the notion that robots will take over the mundane and repetitive portions of people's daily workload, leaving them sufficient time to concentrate on value-adding tasks that make a difference to the customer and the business.

 Companies can depend on RPA to reduce the turnaround time for repetitive tasks.
-Reduced errors will eliminate the time needed for corrections and approvals, resulting in quicker turnaround times and increased client satisfaction.
+Reduced errors will eliminate the time needed for correction and approvals, resulting in quicker turnaround times and increased client satisfaction.

 The threat of unemployment caused by automation

 In a way, RPA can be seen as a double-edged sword.
 Mundane tasks can be automated, thus reducing the need for human input.
-This advantage may however, result in an increased probability for employees whose tasks are built around repetitive tasks, to face job loss.
+This advantage may however, result in an increased probability for employees whose tasks are built around repetitive tasks, to lose their jobs.
 As with any automation technology, RPA has the potential to eliminate jobs and this presents a major threat to the labour market.

 RPA is still in the early stages of innovation and as such, rolling it out in production environments can present challenges which may result in unwanted outcomes.
 A recent study shows that 30 to 50 percent of RPA projects initially fail.
-For some implementation projects, RPA appears promising in the beginning, but in the end failed to deliver the desired business outcomes.
+For some implementation projects, RPA appeared promising in the beginning but in the end, failed to deliver the desired business outcomes.
 For caveats to be aware of during implementation, see Robotic Process Automation: Caveats To Be Aware Of.

-RPA is, without a doubt, an ingenious solution to common issues in the traditional work environments.
+RPA is, without a doubt, an ingenious solution to common issues in traditional work environments.
 Moreover, the opportunity it presents for businesses is worth its weight in gold.
-If properly implemented, businesses will surely benefit from it and enjoy returns on their investments.
+If properly implemented, businesses stand to benefit from it and enjoy returns on their investments.
 However, companies should also understand that humans and machines on their own are insufficient to drive businesses in the coming years.
 Successful companies in the future, will be those that know how to combine the two effectively.